appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/dist-store-reverse-proxy-conf.md

 - `ssl_certificate` and `ssl_certificate_key`: SSL certificate files for `HTTPS` connection between the users and the reverse proxy.

-- `proxy_pass`: The IPV4 address or the domain name of the Appcircle server with `HTTPS` schema.
-We are configuring with `HTTPS` because both of Enterprise App Store and the Testing Distribution work with `HTTPS`.
+- `proxy_pass`: The IPV4 address or the domain name of the Appcircle server with `HTTP` schema.
+We are configuring with `HTTP` because both of Enterprise App Store and the Testing Distribution work with `HTTP`.

 - `proxy_set_header Host`: The domain names that we have configured on the Appcircle server `global.yaml`.